vdpshyam/sales_forcasting/README.md

 ## Features

-- **User Authentication :** ecure user authentication system to allow only registered users access to the application.
+- **User Authentication :** secure user authentication system to allow only registered users access to the application.
 The default UserId is "random@random.com" and password is "12345678".
 - **Data Visualization :** Charts and graphs to visualize sales data trends and patterns.
 - **Sales Prediction:** Utilizes machine learning algorithms to forecast future sales based on historical data.
 The model used here is SARIMA.
 - **Data Management :** Allows users to upload, manage, and manipulate sales data for analysis.